ebonnal/streamable/README.md

 observed_ints = ints.observe("ints", every=timedelta(seconds=5))
 ```

-Observations are logged via `logging.getLogger("streamable").info` by default, but you can pass instead any function taking a `stream.Observation`:
+By default, observations are logged via `logging.getLogger("streamable").info`, but they can instead be passed to a function taking a `stream.Observation`:

 ```python
 observed_ints = ints.observe("ints", do=other_logger.info)